 The Marbled Murrelet was listed as a Threatened species in California, Oregon and Washington in 1992.
 A recovery plan was published in 1997 that outlined recovery strategies including developing and conducting standardized at-sea surveys.
 Along with federal and state researchers, Washington Department of Fish and Wildlife has participated in a program to estimate marbled murrelet population size and trends since 2000.
 This monitoring program uses at-sea line transects within 8 km of the Washington, Oregon, and northern California coastline in the area of the Northwest Forest Plan.
-There are two zones in Washington.
-Zone 1 includes the Strait of Juan de Fuca, Hood Canal and the San Juan Islands and is monitored by U.S. Forest Service Pacific Northwest Research Station.
-Washington Department of Fish and Wildlife has been responsible for monitoring the outer Washington coast (Zone 2), which is one of five designated Conservation Zones.
-Within Zone 2 there are two geographic strata based on marbled murrelet density: Stratum 1 (north coast - high density) and Statum 2 (south coast - low density).
+There are five monitoring zones throughout this range, two of which are in Washington.
+Zone 1 includes the Strait of Juan de Fuca, Hood Canal and the San Juan Islands and is monitored by U.S. Forest Service.
+Washington Department of Fish and Wildlife has been responsible for monitoring the outer Washington coast (Zone 2).
+Within Zone 2 there are two geographic strata based on marbled murrelet density: Stratum 1 (north of Pt.
+Grenville - high density) and Stratum 2 (south of Pt.
+Grenville - low density).
 Each stratum is divided into primary sampling units (PSUs), which is a roughly rectangular area along approximately 20 km of coastline.
-In 2006, at-sea surveys began 16 May and ended 27 July and PSUs were accessed from four ports along the Washington coast.
-By design, all PSUs in Stratum 1 were sampled three times and PSUs in Stratum 2 were sampled once, except PSU 12, which is located at the mouth of Willapa Bay and was not sampled due to sustained adverse wind and tide conditions.
+In 2007, at-sea surveys began 15 May and ended 26 July, and PSUs were accessed from four ports along the Washington coast.
+By design, all PSUs in Stratum 1 were sampled three times, except that PSU 8 was sampled twice.
+All PSUs in Stratum 2 were sampled once.
+Only half of PSU 12, which is located at the mouth of Willapa Bay, was sampled due to sustained adverse wind and tide conditions.
+Because of the difficulty associated with sampling this PSU, the sampling area was reduced to exclude the mouth of Willapa Bay from our 2007 estimate and all past population estimates were also adjusted to account for the reduced area sampled.
+A second survey of PSU 9 and 11 was conducted to investigate late season marbled murrelet distribution and abundance.

-In Zone 2, highest concentrations of marbled murrelets were observed in PSU 6 located near Destruction Island for the third year in a row; however, high counts were far lower in 2006 (n = 72) than were observed in 2004 (n = 215) and 2005 (n = 90).
-Numbers of marbled murrelets observed in PSU 7 were lower in 2006, but there were more birds observed in PSU 4 (near the Quileute River in LaPush) than seen in previous years.
-There were no juvenile (Hatch Year) marbled murrelets observed in 2006; however, this study was designed to monitor breeding birds and not to estimate juvenile recruitment.
+In Zone 2, highest concentrations of marbled murrelets were observed in PSU 7 on 14 June (n = 145), which spans the region between Kalaloch and the Raft River.
+In previous years, PSU 6 located to the north near Destruction Island contained high counts of marbled murrelets: 2004 (n = 215), 2005 (n = 90), and 2006 (n = 72).
+There were no juvenile (Hatch Year) marbled murrelets observed in 2007; however, this study was designed to monitor breeding birds and not to estimate juvenile recruitment, which would require extending the sampling period into August.